pR0Ps/slack-to-discord/README.md

 users.

-Private channels (if you can manage to export them from Slack) will be created such that only the bot and guild administrators can access them.
+Private channels (if you can manage to export them from Slack) will be created such that only the bot and server administrators can access them.
 After the import completes and you invite your users, you will need to manually change the roles/permissions to give everyone access to the correct channels.